svandriel/cachify-promise/README.md

 By default, resolved values will be cached for for a long time (`Number.MAX_VALUE` milliseconds).

+When a promise rejects, this will _not_ be stored.

 You can customize the time-to-live using the `ttl` option (see Usage).
 To disable caching of resolved values altogether, set `ttl` to `0`.